JesseTrainee/InventoryManagementSystem/README.md

 Technical Enhancements:

 - 🔹 Migrate from SQLite to a more robust database (PostgreSQL, MySQL)
-- 🔹 Improve UI/UX with React or Vue.js for the frontend🔹 Create an API for external system integration (Django REST Framework)
+- 🔹 Improve UI/UX with React or Vue.js for the frontend
+- 🔹 Create an API for external system integration (Django REST Framework)

 New Features:

-- Supplier and customer management
+- Supplier and customer management;
-- Stock movement reports
+- Stock movement reports;
--  Low stock alerts
+- Low stock alerts;
--   Change logs (who modified what and when)
+- Change logs (who modified what and when);
--  Data export (CSV, Excel, PDF)
+- Data export (CSV, Excel, PDF);
--   Role-based access control (different permission levels
+- Role-based access control (different permission levels);
--   Barcode scanner integration
+- Barcode scanner integration;

 3️⃣ Making the System Production-Ready